mcpcpc/mcpcpc.github.io/src/index.md

-# mcpcpc.com
+# Mimimum Viable Solutions Written in C

-My name is Michael Czigler and I create minimum viable solutions written in C.
+My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a solution.

 ## xwm